 1. Use Optimized WordPress Hosting

-Optimized WordPress hosting is one of the simplest and one of the most essential of our WordPress page speed optimization tips.
+Optimized WordPress hosting is one of the simplest and most essential of our WordPress page speed optimization tips.
 Don’t expect to have a fast WordPress website if you opt for cheap hosting.
 WordPress sites have unique hosting requirements.

-We recommend you look for optimized WordPress hosting from hosting providers like Cloudways, WPEngine, and Kinsta.
+We recommend looking for optimized WordPress hosting from providers like Cloudways, WPEngine, and Kinsta.
 Here are the Best WordPress Hosting Providers of 2022 Compared & Tested if you need more options.

 2. Choose a Fast-Loading WordPress Theme